 As coaches, we are responsible for helping our young athletes develop their basketball skills as well life skills, mental skills, and fitness.
 These four elements make up the basketball pyramid that Canada Basketball uses to aid coaches in planning and teaching our sport.

 Canada Basketball’s Athlete Development Model uses the Long Term Athlete Development Model (LTAD) as it’s guide to help athletes achieve success at all stages of development.
-GBA supports LTAD as the model that coaches should reference in guiding development of our players.
+West Ottawa supports LTAD as the model that coaches should reference in guiding development of our players.
 LTAD is also the framework used today for the National Coaching Certification Program.

 As a coach, you can use the stages of LTAD as a framework for your coaching plan and athlete development.